Research ethics codes and guidelines for genomics

 The SIENNA project conducted a survey of codes and guidelines for human genomics.
 The survey was submitted to the European Commission in 2018, and lists a large body of codes and guidelines.
 Here, you will find a link to our full report, and a selection of guidelines we consider important to be aware of.

 The list below builds on Howard H, Niemiec E, Tamborino L, Lanzerath D et al. D2.3 Survey of REC approaches and codes for Human Genomics, 2018, which is a public deliverable report from the SIENNA project.
-You can download the full report on research ethics committee approaches for human genomics from the D2.3 report from the CORDIS portal here.
+You can download the full report on research ethics committee approaches for human genomics from Zenodo.

 Amsterdam Declaration on Genetic and Health Data, Challenges for Tomorrow and Data Protection Oversight of Security and Intelligence: The Role of Data Protection Authorities in a Changing Society

 published by the International Conference of Data Protection and Privacy Commissioners in 2015 (International)

 Summary of the discussions in the Closed Session of the 37th International Privacy and Data Protection Conference held in Amsterdam, Netherlands on 26 and 27 October 2015 about the challenges arising from society’s increasing ability to collect, analyze and use genetic information with focus on the following observations: Characterization and identification, Risks for data protection and privacy, Necessity for Greater Communication with the Scientific Community. (like this for the other guidelines, too)